OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 ## Add-Ons Configuration

-This section is for custom add-ons that can be enabled to exand the functionality of GP2040-CE.
-Please not that not all add-ons may work together.
-These should be considered experminental.
+This section is for custom add-ons that can be enabled to expand the functionality of GP2040-CE.
+Please note that not all add-ons may work together.
+These should be considered experimental.

 BOOTSEL Button Configuration